tdauth/cpp-futures-promises/README.md

 * `firstSucc` - Returns the first succesfully completed future from two.
 If both fail, the returned future will also fail.
 Implemented with the help of two orElse calls.
 * `firstSuccRandom` - The same but with shuffling.
 * `firstSucc2` - The same semantics but implemented differently with `orElse` and `onError`.
-* `firstSuccRandom` - The same but with shuffling.
+* `firstSucc2Random` - The same but with shuffling.
 * `collectNWithoutException` - Like `folly::collectN` but collects n futures which have been completed successfully.
 It ignores failed futures.
 The returned future fails if the collection is two small or too many futures failed.

 ### Promise Extensions for Folly